xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 Questions we want you to answer:

 ```
 1. How do the subcycling vs no-subycling calculations compare?
-    A.   How many steps did each take at the finest level?
+    a.
+How many steps did each take at the finest level?
-      A1.
 Why might this not be the same?
-    B.   How many cells were at the finest level in each case?
+    b.
+How many cells were at the finest level in each case?
-      B1.
 Why might this number not be the same?

-    B.   What was the total run time for each calculation?
+2  What was the total run time for each calculation?
 Was this what you expected?

-    C.   Was conservation enforced in each case?
+3. Was phi conserved (over time) in each case?
-      C1.
-If you set do_refluxing = 0 for the subcycling case, was conservation still enforced?
+      a.
+If you set do_refluxing = 0 for the subcycling case, was phi still conserved?
-      C2.
+      b.
 How in the algorithm is conservation enforced differently between subcycling and not?

-2. How do the 2D and 3D results compare?
-Did the 2D code run 8 times faster because it had 8 times fewer points?

-3. How did the runtimes vary with 1/2/4 MPI processes?
+4. How did the runtimes vary with 1 vs. 4 MPI processes?
    We suggest you use a big enough problem here -- try running

    mpiexec -n 1 ./main3d.ex inputs_for_scaling

    mpiexec -n 4 ./main3d.ex inputs_for_scaling

-4. Why could we check conservation by just adding up the values at the coarsest level?
+5. Why could we check conservation by just adding up the values at the coarsest level?
 ```

 ### Visualizing the Results